googlielmo/fastpuss/README.md

 For the Broker:

 - UDP is used as the transport protocol for the individual messages
-- As wildcards are out-of-scope, the topic filters are in fact just the topic names
+- Wildcards will be implemented in the future, therefore at the moment topic filters are in fact just topic names
 - Topic names cannot contain spaces, so that parsing messages becomes trivial (see [Message format](#message-format) below)